Southern Congolian forest–savanna mosaic: Geography

 The Southern Congolian forest–savanna mosaic is a transitional region between the equatorial Congolian forests region to the north and the woodlands and savannas of the Zambezian region to the south.
 The Central Congolian lowland forests lie to the north, west of the Congo River, and the Northeastern Congolian lowland forests are east of the Congo.
 In the highlands to the east are the Albertine Rift montane forests.
 The Central Zambezian miombo woodlands lie to the southeast, and the Angolan miombo woodlands to the southwest.
 To the west across the Kwango River is the Western Congolian forest–savanna mosaic.

-Elevations range from 300–400 m in the southern Congo Basin to plateaus of 1000 meters or more.
+Elevations range from 300 to 400 m in the southern Congo Basin to plateaus of 1000 meters or more.

 Central Africa is familiar with repeated climatic variation that have caused rain forest and savanna expansion and deflation in consideration of the late Pleistocene tectonics defined the Congo Basin.
 Important climatic shifts have occurred more than 20 times in less than 10 million years.
 Plants and animals adapt, change, and go extinct with any climatic oscillation.
 Widespread and immensely resilient organisms that lived through in islands of habitat and accustomed to spatial fluidity were favored.
 During dry periods, savanna communities breached far into the Congo Basin.
 The relatively moist riparian forests become detached from one another and compose forest island localities in the savanna matrix.

 Climate

 The climate is tropical.
-Mean maximum temperature ranges from 27º to 30º C, and annual mean minimum temperature ranges from 18º to 21º C. Average annual rainfall is 1400 mm across most of the ecoregion, decreasing to 1200 mm in the drier southeast and increasing to 1600 mm along the northern boundary with the Congolian rainforests.
+Mean maximum temperature ranges from 27º to 30 °C, and annual mean minimum temperature ranges from 18º to 21 °C. Average annual rainfall is 1400 mm across most of the ecoregion, decreasing to 1200 mm in the drier southeast and increasing to 1600 mm along the northern boundary with the Congolian rainforests.